Did you know? B2B marketing teams reflecting the highest success rates spend 40% of their marketing budget on content marketing.

 Here, with B2B content marketing, you focus on:

-B2B content marketing helps drive leads and conversions for your business.
+The benefits of content marketing is that it helps drive leads and conversions for your business.
 Wondering about the common forms for content marketing B2B?
-Blog posts, podcasts, email newsletters, and infographics are just a few examples.
+Blog posts, podcasts, email newsletters, and infographics are just a few types content marketing formats.

 If you want to generate a great ROI, content marketing will surely lead to success.
 Other than this, you might consider B2B marketing as a niche since it is different from mass marketing.
 The customers are fewer than B2C but the catch here is that value per customer is way higher.